-- a A matter personal to a member of staff that is being considered by a meeting of the Council or one of it's committees is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the (Personnel) committee or, if he is not available, the vice-chairman (if there is one) of unexpected absences.

-- The Personnel committee will discuss and agree on arrangements for a review of the performance and annual appraisal of the work of the Town Clerk. - d Grievances shall be handled in accordance with the Council's policy on Grievances - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Council or one of its committees is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Personnel committee or, if he/she/they is not available, the vice-chair (if there is one) of the Personnel committee of absence occasioned by illness or other reason and that person shall report such absence to the Personnel committee at its next meeting. - The Personnel committee will discuss and agree on arrangements for a review of the performance and annual appraisal of the work of the Town Clerk and report back. - d Grievances shall be handled in accordance with the Council's policy on Grievances. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).